t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 # Acknowledgement

-The authors would like to thank Mert Ocak for the review comments.
+The authors would like to thank Mert Ocak, Heidi-Maria Back, Tero Kauppinen, and Michael Koster for the reviews and feedback.

 --- back